neuefische/wd-flipped-classroom-curriculum/sessions/html-forms/challenges-html-forms.md

 (difficulty: 🔥)

-Solve the _Personal Profile Form_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```bash
 npx ghcd@latest wd-bootcamp/web-exercises/tree/main/sessions/html-forms/personal-profile-form